-We arrived at the Bhuj railway station in the morning.
-Bhuj is a city in the state of Gujarat in India.
-We were driven to Tent City – Dhordo by one of the drivers of Rann Utsav.
+We were driven to Tent City, Dhordo by one of the drivers of Rann Utsav.
 Dhordo is approximately 80 kilometres from Bhuj, it is being developed by the Gujarat government as the Gateway to the Rann.
 The artificial Tent city of Dhordo is on the edge of the salt desert.

-The Tent City – Dhordo was truly a city in itself.
-It was beautifully decorated – rich, in fact very rich in culture.
-The interiors of the city and the tents were of the traditional cloth patch works and paintings.
-The city had everything – ATMs, Handicraft shops, Eat outs and Tuk tuks.
+The Tent City, Dhordo is truly a city in itself with beautifully decorated and rich, in fact very rich in culture.
+The interiors of the city and the tents were of the traditional cloth patchworks and paintings.
+The city had everything from ATMs, Handicraft shops, Eat outs, and the Tuk-tuks.

 After experimenting with our cameras, we decided to sit down on the salt desert to watch the sunset.
 The sunset lived up to the expectations and it was mind-blowing.

-And I took a picture of the moon, which looked extremely big and pretty.
+I also took a picture of the moon, which looked extremely big and pretty.

-We started our day with the para motoring.
-Para motor is a generic name for the propulsive portion of a powered paraglider (“PPG”).
-It consists of a frame that combines the motor, propeller, harness (with integrated seat) and cage.
-The para motor was so much exciting and the views of the tent city from up above were picturesque.
+We started our day with the paramotoring.
+Paramotor is a generic name for the propulsive portion of a powered paraglider (“PPG”).
+It consists of a frame that combines the motor, propeller, harness (with integrated seat), and cage.
+The paramotor was so much fun and the views of the tent city from up above were picturesque.

 The Kalo Dungar is also the place which provides a panoramic view of the Great Rann of Kutch.
 And again the sunset from here was enormous.
 I captured some great shots of the sunset and the moon.